Qarik-Group/runbooks/concourse.md

 First thing is to install `fly`.
 Easiest way to get the correct version of `fly` is from the Apple, Windows, or Linux buttons in the concourse UI.
-They can be found always on the bottom bar of most concourse screens (usually towards the right) as well as on the welcome screen prior to login.
+They can be found on the bottom bar of most concourse screens (usually towards the right).
+They can also be found on the welcome screen prior to login.

 ![Concourse Login with Github](images/concourse/fly-download.png)